SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 10.4 Illegal Parameter Values

-Illegal parameter values are handled as in SoundFont® 2.04.
+Illegal parameter values are handled as in legacy SF2.04.

 * * *

 ## 10.5 Out of Range Values

-Out of range values are handled as in SoundFont® 2.04.
+Out of range values are handled as in legacy SF2.04.

 * * *